Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Introduction

+Compared with Model \eqref{eqn:1dflr}, the two coefficient functions in Model \eqref{eqn:2dflr} preserves the two-way functional structural information through a bilinear form, $\alpha_0(s) X(s,t) \beta_0(t)$.
+In the literature, this type of bilinear/multilinear combination is becoming increasingly common when dealing with two-way/multi-way/tensor data \citep[e.g.,][]{Dyrholm+2007a, zhou2013tensor, bi2018multilayer, bi2021tensors, chen2022factor}.

+A naive and straightforward approach to deal with the two-way functional covariate is to convert the two-dimensional predictor into one-dimensional through stacking the data along one direction, then followed by implementing the traditional FLR Model \eqref{eqn:1dflr}.
+However, this conversion would destroy the two-way functional structure of the covariate, and the resulting one-way predictor is typically no longer a smooth function, which violates the underlying assumption of FLR.
+Therefore, adopting Model \eqref{eqn:1dflr} is not a good choice for a two-dimensional functional predictor.
+More discussions on the vectorization methods to make the resulting long vector smoother can be found in Appendix \ref{sec:exsim-FLR-vec}.
+But even though the resulting long vector is smoother, applying FLR on it still leads to worse performance than keeping the two-dimensional structure.

+Note that $\alpha_0(\cdot)$ and $\beta_0(\cdot)$ are only identifiable up to a scalar, but their product $\alpha_0(\cdot)\beta_0(\cdot)$ is identifiable.
+That is, for any $c\ne 0$, $\alpha_0(\cdot)/c$ and $c \beta_0(\cdot)$ will lead to an equivalent model.
+For our primary focus on prediction accuracy, the un-identifiability is not a concern: as equivalent models will lead to identical predictions.
+To make the coefficient functions completely identifiable, one can adopt three choices of common practices to control the scaling issue: (1) assume $\|\alpha_0\|=\|\beta_0\|=1$ and introduce one extra scaling scalar parameter; (2) assume either $\|\alpha_0\|=1$ or $\|\beta_0\|=1$ and absorb the scalar into the other; (3) assume $\|\alpha_0\|=\|\beta_0\|$.
+To further make the sign identifiable, one could assume the integral $\int_{\T_1}\alpha_0(s)ds$ to be positive and adjust the signs of $\alpha_0$ and $\beta_0$ accordingly, or one could use domain expertise to determine the signs.
+Please refer to Section \ref{ssec:obj} for detailed discussion of the impact of this un-identifiability property on the choice of the penalty involved.

-A few articles have examined the problem of regression with two-way functional predictor as summarized in \citet{happ2018impact}. \citet{Reiss+2010a} studied this problem with 2D images as predictors by regressing on the principal component (PC) scores obtained from two-dimensional principal component analysis (PCA) of the observed images. \citet{Sangalli+2009a} proposed to penalize with the integral of the square of the Laplacian of the two-dimensional coefficient function. \citet{Guillas+2010a} approached the problem through fixed bivariate spline. \citet{Wang+2014b} and \citet{Reiss+2015a} transformed the multi-dimensional functional problem into estimation of wavelet coefficient via wavelet transformation. \citet{kang2018scalar} investigated this problem from a Bayesian perspective.
+A few articles have examined the problem of regression with two-way predictor, sometimes referred to scalar-on-image regression, as summarized in \citet{happ2018impact}. \citet{Reiss+2010a} studied this problem with 2D images as predictors by regressing on the principal component (PC) scores obtained from two-dimensional principal component analysis (PCA) of the observed images. \citet{Sangalli+2009a} proposed to penalize with the integral of the square of the Laplacian of the two-dimensional coefficient function. \citet{Guillas+2010a} approached the problem through fixed bivariate spline. \citet{Wang+2014b} and \citet{Reiss+2015a} transformed the multi-dimensional functional problem into estimation of wavelet coefficient via wavelet transformation.
+These aforementioned papers considered the following model